Skip to main content

 • Commands: wacore/src/store/commands.rs

-• Device structure: src/store/device.rs, wacore/src/store/device_core.rs
+• Device structure: wacore/src/store/device.rs

-• Backend trait: src/store/traits.rs
+• Backend trait: wacore/src/store/traits.rs

-• SQLite backend: src/store/sqlite.rs
+• SQLite backend: storages/sqlite-storage/src/sqlite_store.rs